Köln-Mülheim station

 Köln-Mülheim is a railway station situated at Mülheim, Cologne in western Germany.
-It is served by several regional trains, the S6 and S11 lines of the Rhine-Ruhr S-Bahn and the 13 and 18 lines of Cologne Stadtbahn.
+It is served by several regional trains, the S6 and S11 S-Bahn lines and the 13 and 18 lines of Cologne Stadtbahn.

 History

 In the 19th century there were several stations in Mülheim, since all the private railway companies had separate lines and railway facilities.

 The stations of the Cologne-Minden Railway Company (Cöln-Mindener Eisenbahn-Gesellschaft, CME) on the line between Cologne and Duisburg and the Bergisch-Märkische Railway Company (Bergisch-Märkische Eisenbahn-Gesellschaft, BME) on the Gruiten–Cologne-Deutz railway) were next to each other in Buchheim-Strasse (now Wiener Platz).
 The station of the Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft, RhE) on the Troisdorf–Mülheim-Speldorf railway was built outside the town at the site of the current Cologne-Mülheim station.

 After the nationalisation of the railway companies there was long consideration of how to consolidate rail operations at one site.
 Eventually it was decided to tear down stations of the CME and BME and move the lines serving them to the east.
 Construction began in 1903 and on 1 July 1909 the new station was inaugurated and the all freight and passenger traffic were routed over the rerouted lines.

 Today the station is a hub for regional and S-Bahn traffic in northeastern Cologne and an important point of interchange between regional and local transport.